Rapptz/Shinobi/reference.md

 The directories the compiler should look for when using `#include` or any similar directive.
 These are usually prefixed with `-I`, e.g. `-I"directory"`.

-### LIBRARY_FLAGS
+### LIBS

 **No default value**

-The flags to be passed to the linker during linking time.
+The library flags to be passed to the linker during linking time.
 The order is usually important.
 These are prefixed with `-l` as a shortcut to `libname.a`.
 So following that example, the resulting flag would be `-lname`.

-### LIBRARY_PATHS
+### LIB_PATHS

 **No default value**

 The directories the compiler should look for to find libraries.
 These are usually prefixed with `-L`, e.g. `-L"directory"`.

+### LINK_FLAGS

+**Default value:** `-static`

+The flags to be passed to the linker during linking time.
+Usually to set if something is statically linked or dynamically linked.
+These flags are passed before `LIB_PATHS` and `LIBS`.

 ### OBJDIR